 If the specialist does not address the matter of specific vitamin supplements, you should feel free to ask him or her about supplementing with vitamins.

-Other vitamin supplements to strongly consider, and what I would find essentials, are:
+Other vitamin supplements to strongly consider, and what I would find essential, are:

-If you do not typically eat a balanced diet, even if it is a healthy one, it would be wise to consider a reliable multiple vitamin supplement.
+If you do not typically eat a balanced diet, even if it is healthy, it would be wise to consider a reliable multiple-vitamin supplement.

-Regardless, everyone should make some sort of effort to round their diet out as much as they can.
+Regardless, everyone should make some sort of effort to round their diet out as much as possible.
 Extreme doses of any vitamin supplement are to be avoided.

-To be absolutely safe, you should ask your doctor about specific vitamin supplements.
+You should ask your doctor about specific vitamin supplements to be safe.